datrahill-hub/Protein-Pipeline-Analysis-/README.md

 Future Development

 This repository represents the first version of a broader collection of scientific workflow automation projects.
 Future work will include interactive visualization tools, browser-based interfaces, and workflow applications designed to simplify common research tasks.

-Note

-This repository is intended for demonstration purposes.
-Representative synthetic data have been substituted for the original experimental measurements to protect research data while preserving the analytical workflow developed for laboratory use.